Scala Guide

 }

-Note that if the type to make isn't abstract, then no anonymous inner class is created, and the default constructor is called instead.
-So for example, a call to
+If the type to make isn't abstract, then no anonymous inner class is created, and the default constructor is called instead.
+So for example, a call to make[Date]

-simply gets expanded tonew Date
+simply gets expanded to new Date

 .